aniketandhale08/REST-API-with-Python-Flask/second_lec.md

-#### To create another code file and want to intregrate that file with main code file
+#### To create another code file and want to integrate that file with the main code file
-- import name of new code file in main file.
+- import name of new code file in the main file.
 ```
 import user_controller
 ```